Real-scale drawings enable us to simply take a stroll through our projects, even before they are built.

 The ability to visualize the unbuilt is an important part of the architectural profession: Both in order to evaluate – and communicate concepts and solutions.
 However, the bodily sensation of scale or the notion of simply walking through a room cannot be experienced through traditional 3D visualizations or scaled models.

-For the last 15 years, we have been conducting real scale drawings in our backyard to ensure a greater understanding of size and proportions in our projects.
-This enables us to simply take a stroll through our projects and get a sense of dimensions and spatial sequences, – even before they are built.
+For the last 15 years, we have been conducting real-scale drawings in our backyard to ensure a greater understanding of the size and proportions of our projects.